MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/use-custom-pricing-products.md

 ---
-title: "Use custom pricing for products (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Use custom pricing for products (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "Use the CalculatePrice message to define custom pricing for products in opportunities, quotes, orders and invoices." ms.custom: "" ms.date: 10/31/2017